All tours return to Akaroa ahead of time for the boarding of the cruise ship.

-Lunch and Wine Tasting.
-To that end we recommend a pleasurable stop for lunch at a restaurant away from the crowds that are ever present in Akaroa on cruise ship days, and a wine tasting at a local Volcanic Peninsula winery.
+Lunch and Wine Tasting: To that end we recommend a pleasurable stop for lunch at a restaurant away from the crowds that are ever present in Akaroa on cruise ship days, plus a wine tasting at a local Volcanic Peninsula winery.

 Southern Alps Mountains and Inland Rural Canterbury Tour